All Episodes

 This is show prep for the rest of the media that follows.

-We catch them, we correct it when uh when necessary.
+We correct it when necessary.

 Great to have you with us.

-The telephone number is 800-282-2882, and the email address is rush at eIB net.com.
+The telephone number is 800-282-2882, and the email address is rush at EIBnet.com.

-And the headline of this story, fair, balanced, a study finds it doesn't matter.
+All right, this is from the New York Times, and the headline of this story, fair, balanced, a study finds it doesn't matter.

 Folks, do you remember back in, I think this is 97 or 98.

-It's hard to remember because the Clinton administration was just a series of day after day after day lies that emanated from the president and from the uh the hangers on that were there to insulate him.
+It's hard to remember because the Clinton administration was just a series of day after, day after day lies that emanated from the president and from the hangers-on that were there to insulate him, the director of cover-ups, Mac McClarty, and all these other people.

 It was just an incessant, endless parade of lies.